MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Deployment stamps for scaling

 *Deployment stamping* is a common design pattern for flexible deployment strategies, predictable scale, and cost.
-Using this pattern for IoT solutions provides several advantages, such as geo-distributing groups of devices, deploying new features to specific stamps, and observing cost per device.
+This pattern provides several advantages for IoT solutions, such as geo-distributing groups of devices, deploying new features to specific stamps, and observing cost per device.
 For more information, see [Scale IoT solutions with deployment stamps](/azure/architecture/example-scenario/iot/application-stamps).

 ## Device management and modeling layer

 Managing devices is a task that orchestrates complex processes such as supply chain management, device inventory, deployment, installation, operational readiness, device update, bi-directional communication, and provisioning.
-Modeling devices reduces management costs and messaging traffic volumes.
+Device modeling can reduce management costs and messaging traffic volumes.

 ### IoT Plug and Play